Creating an Open-Plan Kitchen – Knocking Down Walls

 In the case of large differences in floor level, a split level design can become a design feature, but where the difference is small (millimetres or centimetres, for example) some floor levelling work will need to be undertaken.
-We can help you to choose new flooring for your kitchen, check out our Tiles and Flooring range for more inspiration.
+We can help you to choose new flooring for your kitchen, check out our kitchen flooring ideas 2022 for more inspiration.

 Time and Costs!